Ramsey properties of randomly perturbed graphs: cliques and cycles: Useful tools

 Given $\mu >0$, we say that $G$ is \emph{$\mu$-globally $(H_1, H_2)$-Ramsey} if, for every $2$-colouring of $G$ and for every subset $U \subseteq [n]$ of at least $\mu n$ vertices, $G[U]$ contains a red copy of $H_1$ or a blue copy of $H_2$. \end{defin}

 It turns out for a wide collection of pairs of graphs $H_1,H_2$, above the threshold from Conjecture~\ref{conjkreu}, $G(n,p)$ is not only $(H_1, H_2)$-Ramsey, but robustly and globally so.
-While~\cite{kreu} does not give explicit bounds on the error terms, making it a little harder to verify that this strengthening is possible, the more recent containers-based proofs given by Gugelmann et al.~\cite{gnpsst} and Hancock, Staden and Treglown~\cite{hst} allow for the necessary extensions.
+While~\cite{kreu} does not give explicit bounds on the error terms, making it a little harder to verify that this strengthening is possible, the more recent containers-based proofs given by Gugelmann, Nenadov, Person, \v{S}kori\'c, Steger and Thomas~\cite{gnpsst} and Hancock, Staden and Treglown~\cite{hst} allow for the necessary extensions.
 In Appendix~\ref{sec:global1ramseyproof} we prove Theorem~\ref{thm:global1ramsey}, implementing the modifications that must be made to the existing proofs.

 \begin{thm}[\cite{gnpsst,hst}] Let $H_1$ and $H_2$ be graphs such that $m_2(H_1) \ge m_2(H_2) \ge 1$, and \begin{itemize} \item[(a)] $m_2(H_1) = m_2(H_2)$, or \item[(b)] $H_1$ is strictly balanced with respect to $m_2(\cdot, H_2)$. \end{itemize}